There are no active ads.

 Universal Pictures and movie theaters around the world appear to be locked in a war that may very well change the future of how films are released.

 As the coronavirus pandemic continued to cause more businesses to close, movie theaters globally shut down.
-This left a lot of film studios with movies that abruptly ended their theatrical runs that they had to do something with.
-Theaters were understanding those needed to be shunted to digital immediately, breaking the usual home video window, but then Universal threw a wrench into the works with Trolls World Tour.
+This left a lot of film studios with movies that abruptly ended their theatrical runs, and they had to do something with them.
+Theaters understood those needed to be shunted to digital immediately, breaking the usual home video window, but then Universal threw a wrench into the works with Trolls World Tour.

 Originally scheduled to hit theaters on April 12, Universal opted to go directly to premium video on demand and rent the film for $19.99.
 According to a new report from the Wall Street Journal, in the first three weeks, the film brought in $100M in revenue.
 Thanks to the revenue sharing of PVOD, that means Universal has taken in around $78M as opposed to the $50M it would have collected from theaters.

-Due to this success, that led Jeff Shell, the CEO of NBC Universal, to suggest that in the future that films could be released to theaters and video on demand simultaneously.
+This success led Jeff Shell, the CEO of NBC Universal, to suggest that in the future films could be released to theaters and video on demand simultaneously.

 That is when a complete war broke out.